 Building a Better Resume: Tips from a Pro Recruiter

 At Creatives On Call, we receive multiple resumes weekly as well as love to give out advice on the best way to present yourself.
-Brianne Creamer, Cincinnati recruiter, is here to take you through commonly asked questions about resumes to help you better your brand!
+Our Recruiters are here to take you through commonly asked questions about resumes to help you better your brand!
 Also, remember, resumes aren't the only thing getting you hired, learn more about the importance of networking here.
 Further questions?
 Reach out to us here.

 The average hiring manager spends between 5-7 seconds reviewing your resume, so in this short blog, I will go over the tips and tricks that will make those few seconds count.
 Let’s start with some basic questions that I get quite often:

 Does my resume need to be custom-made for every job I am applying to?

 YES!
 The fact of the matter is there are fewer positions out there due to the pandemic and the downturn of the economy, so you have to make your resume stand out against the many, many other applicants.
 This means that each resume has to be completely tailored to the job you are applying to.

 Is there a resume template that I can use?

 Check our PDF link below for a template!

 It depends on the company and their requirements to apply.
 Typically, more corporate clients do require cover letters, but overall they are not needed.
 In recent years, I’ve found that most people aren’t reading them.
 Instead, I would suggest bringing back a “summary” section into your resume.
 This will be a short and to the point version of your cover letter.
 This is typically 3-5 sentences that explain why you would be a good fit for the job.